AwesomeVisa/awesome-immigration/PR.md

 #### [Apply for a permanent residence permit](https://www.nyidanmark.dk/en-GB/You-want-to-apply/Permanent-residence-permit/Permanent-residence)

 - Intro: You would like to apply for a permanent residence permit.
 You have a temporary residence permit in Denmark for 8 years or more (4 years in certain situations).
 You need to meet certain requirements.
+- Time to get PR: 8 years or 4 years

 ### Finland